 Climate Women

 This “Climate Women” series is mainly for myself to learn and be inspired by women climate leaders while simultaneously getting back to a regular oil painting practice.
-The women featured are authors in the book All We Can Save, which is part of a larger All We Can Save Project.
-Reading this book and painting these women while listening to their voices on podcasts and TED Talks has become a meditation and learning practice for me.
+I started this series with several authors in the book All We Can Save, which is part of a larger All We Can Save Project, but then I expanded to women I know personally and/or am inspired by through other climate efforts beyond the book.
+Painting these women while listening to their voices on podcasts and TED Talks has become a meditation and learning practice for me.
 As I seek to embody intersections of art, feminism, climate activism, and Earth and space science, I find strength, motivation, and hope in their power and wisdom.

 I believe that healing the climate is connected with healing ourselves, which includes listening to our creativity and the small seeds of yearning we have.
 Listening, learning, encouraging each other in community.
-Even though I haven’t met these women, I feel in community with them.
+Even though I haven’t met most of these women personally, I feel in community with them.
 I want to grow from the wisdom they provide, I want to meditate on their words and feel affected by them.
 And the process of painting helps me do that.
+I have checked with each woman to receive permission to post these paintings.
+There are some women I painted that I didn't hear back from, and some that did not grant me permission to share, so I keep those private.
+I hope everyone who sees this continues to seek inspiration from women and non-binary climate activists.

 I believe all of these women are showing up the way I feel called to show up, living into the calling to be and become in this moment, to be fully alive on this Earth and in this Universe.
 Some of these women are scientists, some artists, and journalists.
 Some of the essays by Indigenous women have most affected me.
 I mourn how late I am arriving to this perspective, how much I didn’t inherit from my culture – wisdom, respect, connection, and love.
 Too often I am driven by the ethos of efficiency, productivity, ignoring or pretending like I don’t have needs or emotions or a spirit that needs to be nurtured.
 Stopping the grind to do these paintings is my own little resistance, my own commitment to my own healing of my mind, body, and spirit to reconnect with the pulse of this world, my listening to those whose voices need to be heard, amplified, and echoed throughout the world.